Heard of docs like code? You probably have. In the last year, it experienced a surge in popularity, not least in the documentarian community itself.

 - Culture change is hard.
 You may meet some internal resistance if this is not how your team usually does things.

 Closely related to agile methodologies, docs like code is the up-and-coming way that modern development teams will collaborate to produce docs – and code.

 To combat engineers viewing documentation as a waste of their time, put docs on the same level as code.
-Make it impossible for your engineers to have their code merged without docs.
+Make it a requirement for your engineers to create the necessary documentation before merging their code.